 Yes, this was the most expensive Father's Day ever.
 A lovely brunch followed by a $350 seat belt replacement.
 They had to replace the ENTIRE unit, not just the belt part itself.

 I called Toyota the next day to report the issue.
 The rep was nice over the phone but told me they could not help me out financially.
 Thanks a lot Toyota.
 Your seat belt damn near killed my kid and you won't help me out.

 I had planned to write about this that night, then hesitated out of embarassment, thinking people would judge me for "allowing" this to happen.
 In hindsight, I should have immediately taken him out of the car.
 He was bored and needed attention, as tired as the rest of us were from a long day.

 But I realized that I HAVE TO share this story as it may save a life.
 In fact, this is not the first time this has happened.
-Retractable seat belts can KILL unwitting kids: 9-year old nearly strangled by seat belt, 3 year old strangled by seat belt, a teenager was strangled by a seat belt, young girl nearly strangled by seat belt.
+Retractable seat belts can KILL unwitting kids: 9-year old nearly strangled by seat belt, a teenager was strangled by a seat belt.